maxwellrv/Windows-AD-Configuration-Utilization/README.md

 # Windows-AD-Configuration-Utilization
+Microsoft Acitive Directory is a very powerful tool that any IT administrator can utilize, not only to leverage their responsibilities and hone new skills, but also add efficiency to the enterprise that they work for.
+Many may think that Microsoft AD is a thing of the past and that Azure infrastructure is the future.
+However, being able to navigate Active Directory efficiently can be a skill that is indespensible even to a cloud provider.
+Much of the cloud infrustructure raved about today has a basis that points back to the way AD was and still is utilized, simply because it is a system that just works.
+Therefore, I have included a project on being able to deploy and navigate Microsoft AD in a sandbox environment.
+So now any tech praticioner that wants to hone their skills for IT or cloud management has an idea on what it takes and where to start.

 I began with finding an ISO file of Windows Server 2022 online.
 Once found and downloaded onto my PC, I then spun up this file in VirtualBox.
 As a disclaimer, anyone wanting to do this will need to input some information in order to have access to a free trial of this software.
 It is nothing too invasive or extensive, just things such as your name, email, and phone number.

 ![image](https://github.com/user-attachments/assets/f5b4e7b2-d83f-43b6-b0a7-ea9853c7b382)